jktis/Trade-Classification-Algorithms/README.md

 ```python
 oi = tc.get_orderimbalance(10,bin_type='vol')
 ```
-splits the data into 10 equal volume intervals (individual trades are not broken up between intervals so difference in total volume between the intervals may remain) and computes the order imbalance for each.
+splits the data into 10 equal volume intervals (individual trades are not broken up between intervals so differences in total volume between the intervals may remain) and computes the order imbalance for each.

 To control the length of the intervals rather than the number use
 ```python